Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 #### 6.4(a) `* * *` Signpost

 Recommended by Zaltys as a chapter separator included in training data.
+Testing is required.

 #### 6.4(b) `⁂` Signpost

 Recommended by Zaltys as a chapter separator included in training data.
+Testing is required.

 ## 7. Other Testing